toxicity1985/izberg-api-php/README.md

 ### Initialize the class

-You can use your access token or our Single Sign On system to identify:
+You can use your access token or our Single Sign On (SSO) system to identify:

 *IZBERG use [psr-0](http://www.php-fig.org/psr/psr-0/) convention for autoload*